EvandroRodCoelho/EvandroRodCoelho/README.md

 <h3> :man: &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
-- 🎓 &nbsp; Studying Systems Analysis and Development at <a href="https://www.fatecjd.edu.br/portal/">FATEC</a>.
+- 🎓 &nbsp; Bachelor in Systems Analysis and Development at <a href="https://www.fatecjd.edu.br/portal/">FATEC</a>.

 <hr>